 Back in September of 2016, I switched to this plugin.
 The original post was around the reasons I made the switch, but I have chosen to republish that post and add screenshots and text showing you all that you get with Social Warfare .
 You have the option of watching the video from the original post at the end.

+I feel it’s important to make it easy for your readers to share your content.
 When I started using Social Warfare, within a week I upgraded to the premium version.
 Check out today’s post to see why I did.

 The Social Warfare Plugin